6-Max

 What 6-Max means and how it changes the game

 6-Max is a short-handed No-Limit Texas Hold’em format with up to six players.
-Fewer opponents change the math and pace: pots go heads-up or two-way more often, action speeds up, and blinds cycle more frequently.
-With fewer players, blinds (forced bets that start each hand) gain value.
-Multi-way pots-three or more players-happen less often, so speculative hands like small pocket pairs and suited connectors lose relative value.
-You face more decisions to open, defend, 3-bet (re-raise preflop), and 4-bet (re-raise a 3-bet) than in nine- or ten-handed full-ring play.
+Fewer opponents change the math and the pace: pots go heads-up or two-way more often, action speeds up, and blinds cycle more frequently.
+With fewer players, the blinds (the forced bets that seed each hand) gain value, and multi-way pots happen less often, so speculative hands like small pocket pairs and suited connectors lose some of their relative value.
+You face more decisions per orbit to open, defend, 3-bet (re-raise preflop), and 4-bet (re-raise a 3-bet) than in nine- or ten-handed full-ring play.

 Preflop opening ranges and increased aggression